The Closed Geodetic Game: algorithms and strategies: Sprague-Grundy values of block graphs and cacti

 \subsection{Block graphs}

 A graph is a \emph{block graph} if every biconnected component is a clique.
-Informally, we can see a block graph as a tree-like structure in which cliques are connected to each other by one of their vertices.
+Informally, we can see a block graph as a tree-like structure in which (inclusion-wise) maximal cliques are connected to each other by one of their vertices.
+Due to this property, we use the shorthand \emph{clique of $G$} to mean \emph{inclusion-wise maximal clique in $G$}.